harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D9
 Styled other sections such as testimonials, pricing and footer for tindog project.
 Worked on Code Refactoring and Selector Combination+Selector Hierarchies and also Media Queries.
 Completed the project and also did a better documentation with images on github.

+### R1D10
+Fixed minor issues on tindog and started working on JS.
+Done with Introdution to JS-ES6 module and completed all the challenges successfully.
+My previous programming experience came quite handy here.